The History Of The Medieval Seat Fortress Of Suceava, Bukovina, Romania

 Seat Fortress of Suceava – night view.
 CC BY-SA 4.0 license via Wikimedia Commons.
 Image source: Wikimedia Commons

-Subsequently, in the times of Alexander I of Moldavia and Stephen III (specifically in the 15th century), the citadel got expanded and further fortified.
+Subsequently, in the times of Alexander I of Moldavia and Stephen III (more specifically in the 15th century), the citadel got expanded and further fortified.
 As part of a defensive system of strongholds built in late medieval Moldavia in order to stand up against the Ottoman expansionist threat, the seat fortress in Suceava managed to hold off incursions from both Ottoman and Polish invaders.
 One of the most notable failed sieges involving the stronghold was the one that occurred in 1476, when Mehmed II (previously the conqueror of Constantinople) was defeated.

 View over the eastern side of Suceava castle (Polish: Suczawa twierdza).
 Image source: Wikimedia Commons